GregorBudweiser/pdf-nano/README.md

 To keep the code/binary small only a minimal set of features have been and will be added.
 Currently the following is supported:
 - Text (Latin-1 charset support only)
 - Lines
-- Fixed layout tables
+- Tables (fixed layout)
+- Colors (font, storke, fill/table background)

 On the todo list:
-- Colors, backgroud fill options
 - More text formatting and alignment options

 Not on the todo list (due to code size):